 - to seek better engagement with the devolved countries on the increasingly diverse nature conservation / landscape legislative frameworks.

 The Working Party is led by a convenor, currently Wyn Jones.
 We also have a Chair, currently Richard Barlow of Browne Jacobson.

 The Working Party meets four times a year.
 Three meetings are held at Nottingham and the fourth at conference.
 We also seek to arrange an annual seminar at a London venue.

 The Working Party has around 40 members working in different fields concerned with nature conservation.
 Participants include individuals from statutory agencies and non-governmental organisations, environmental and planning consultants, lawyers in private and public sector practice and academics.
 Only UKELA members are eligible to join the Working Party although guests are welcome at meetings.

 If you would like to join the Working Party, please contact the Convenor Wyn Jones.

-The next working party meeting will be on Wednesday 21st September 2016 at Browne Jacobson's London office.
+The next working party meeting will be on Saturday 26th November 2016 at Browne Jacobson's Nottingham office.
 For more information, contact the group's convenor, Wyn Jones.